pachyderm/docs-content/latest/how-tos/project-operations/set-project.md

 ## Before You Start

-- Pachyderm ships with an initial project named `default` that is automatically set to your active context.
+- {{%productName%}} ships with an initial project named `default` that is automatically set to your active context.

 ## How to Set a Project to Your Current Context